SAFE Notes: Everything You Need to Know

 - Founders should have lawyers who note to them and to their investors a pro-forma cap at the closing of the note.
 This shows exactly how much of the company everyone will own if the note converted immediately at various price points.
 It can be updated every time a note is given.

-- Consider doing an equity deal at 5m.
-(The point of notes coming into practice was to avoid the valuation dispute in the first place.
-The discount will mean something when the priced round is lower than the cap—a down round.
-If that happens, everyone will miss out.)
+- Consider doing an equity deal at 5 million caps.
+The point of notes coming into practice was to avoid the valuation dispute in the first place.
+The discount will mean something when the priced round is lower than the cap — a down round.
+If that happens, everyone will miss out.

 - Consider a note that is uncapped yet has a discount in the next round.